pyrocent/playontable/README.md

 ![](https://gwu0gmqhaw3wrynk.public.blob.vercel-storage.com/other/thumbnail-vj0zUV663nFN8eHuzHvFuVBJq3BrhR.png)

-This web site allows you to play many games on a virtual table for free.
+This web site allows you to play many games on a virtual table, for free.

 It was developed using the following programming/markup languages: